 The script for the Toontown sequence had still not been finalized.
 It had been worked on by screenwriters Peter Seaman and Jeffrey Price at Amblin.
 Michael Peraza had been brought in from Disney to prepare concept art for Toontown.
 After that, Hans Bacher and Harald Siepermann were sent to Amblin to work on concept art and storyboards.
 Later still, Mark Kausler and Joe Ranft were at Amblin to work on gags and storyboards.
 There was a bit of a disconnect between them and the screenwriters.
 Robert Zemeckis was distilling the ideas from all of these sources, but even the ‘look’ of Toontown had neither been fully established nor communicated when the Glendale unit came on line.

 In early September 1987, Dale Baer was working on storyboards for the Benny the Cab sequence.
 Among other things, Jane Baer was managing the development of the Toontown ‘look.’
 William (Bill) Frake was hired as Head of Layout for the Glendale unit.
-He started work in Glendale on September 7th and was told to told to come up with a design and ‘look’ for Toontown.
+He started work in Glendale on September 7th and was told to come up with a design and ‘look’ for Toontown.
 Jane Baer brought freelance artist, Dave Dunnet, in on September 15 to help Frake.
 Dunnet had worked previously at Disney and was known for fine rendering and elaborate concept artwork, of the grade typical of Disney Feature Animation productions.

 It should be stated the Baers were of the understanding that the Glendale unit would be autonomous of the London unit, and not under the supervisory control of Richard Williams.
 Both Dale and Jane Baer were hopeful of continuing work with Disney following the Roger Rabbit production.
 They saw the Roger Rabbit assignment as an opportunity to demonstrate for Disney their capability to produce ‘Disney-quality’ animation.
 It must have soon become apparent that Richard Williams would have some supervisory, or, at least, consultative, input into some creative decisions in the Glendale unit.